nathanchance/tuxmake/docs/runtimes.md

 section in the [command line documentation](cli.md#environment-variables).

-The docker runtime, and all other container runtimes, will expose the source directory inside the container overlayed by a copy-on-write filesystem.
+The docker runtime, and all other container runtimes, will expose the source directory inside the container overlaid by a copy-on-write filesystem.
 Therefore, writes to the source directory will not affect the real source directory.